prichard38/BIMS/guides/ProjectDirectoryFileStructure.md

 - `yearpicker` (sub-folder): contains all files related to the yearpicker plugin

 `SQL`
+- *BIMS_ERD.mwb*: MySQL Workbench Document containing the ERD model of the BIMS database.
+This file is included because working with ERD models is much better in MySQL Workbench than in phpMyAdmin.
+- *BIMS_ERD.png*: The BIMS database ERD as an image
+- *BIMS_ERD.svg*: The BIMS database ERD as an image
 - *BIMSdb.sql*: seed (dump) file for the BIMS database.
 Running this script will build the database structure, create stored procedures, and fill it with test data.
 - *procedure_LA_tool.sql*: contains the stored procedure definitions for procedures used for performing database queries for the Longintudinal Anaylsis Tool
+- *procedure_Login.sql*: contains the stored procedure definitions for procedures used during the login process
+- *procedure_REST_API.sql*: contains the stored procedure definitions for procedures used in the REST API for mobile app integration
 - *procedure_YIR_tool.sql*: contains the stored procedure definitions for procedures used for performing database queries for the Yearly Inspection Report Tool

 `supervisor`
-- *LA-function.js*: Contains JavaScript function definitions related to the Longitudinal Analysis Tool.
+- *LA-functions.js*: Contains JavaScript function definitions related to the Longitudinal Analysis Tool.

 - `php-scripts-longitudinal-analysis` (sub-folder): contains all php scripts used for fetching data for the Longitudinal Anaylysis Tool
     - *load-bridge-data.php*: Performs a database query that selects the name, number, and county for all bridges in the database